cjdbarlow/Part-One/leukotriene_antagonists.md

 # Leukotriene Antagonists

-Selectively inhibit the cysteiny leukotriene receptor, increased activity of which is involved in airway oedema and bronchial smooth muscle constriction.
+Selectively inhibit the cysteinyl leukotriene receptor, increased activity of which is involved in airway oedema and bronchial smooth muscle constriction.

 |Property|Montelukast|
 |--|--|